Glasses should look great & fit perfectly. This is especially important for children to want to wear their glasses!

 If your child has poor eye muscle control, we may recommend HTS (Home Vision Therapy) treatment, a combination of computer based eye exercises with progress checks.
 Orthoptic exercises are effective in treating and often curing convergence and accommodative problems which are both relatively common.
 This can sometimes reduce or eliminate the need for glasses in children.
 Your child would have to visit Sarah, our Optometrist, for monthly progress checks.
 Similar techniques can also be effective in treating binocular instability in adults.

-Enhanced Assessment inc retinal imaging, a feedback report and overlay £90
+Enhanced Assessment inc retinal imaging, overlay and report £90

-The HTS program takes a maximun of 20 minutes a day, 5 days a week we can also monitor your child’s progress online. http://www.homevisiontherapy.com/children.php
+The HTS program takes a maximum of 20 minutes a day, 5 days a week we can also monitor your child’s progress online. http://www.homevisiontherapy.com/children.php

 Coloured Overlays and ReadEz tints